MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 Microsoft Fabric's deployment pipelines tool provides content creators with a production environment where they can collaborate with others to manage the lifecycle of organizational content.
 Deployment pipelines enable creators to develop and test content in the service before it reaches the users.
 See the full list of [Supported item types](#supported-items) that you can deploy.

 > [!IMPORTANT]
 > The new Deployment pipeline user interface is currently in **preview**.
-To turn on or use the new UI, see link.
+To turn on or use the new UI, see [Begin using the new UI](./deployment-pipelines-new-ui.md#begin-using-the-new-ui).

 ## Learn to use deployment pipelines